ankeetmaini/blog/content/posts/planning-checklist.md

 </tbody>
 </table>

+the attendees refer to the gantt prepared at the beginning of the quarter as a reference and gauge the progress of the initiatives. they refine the tasks due for the current time period and convert them into stories.

 here the stories can be implementation tasks, or creation of hld, lld or a poc. the entire activity is done by the aforementioned people to add details of the work that will be carried out by the team in the next sprint.

 ## 5. sprint planning (bi-weekly)